Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallAvailabilityZones | No       | Availability Zones to deploy the Azure Firewall across.
+parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parThreatIntelMode | No       | Threat Intelligence Mode for Azure Firewall.
+If not specified, the default value is Alert. parAzFirewallAvailabilityZones | No       | Availability Zones to deploy the Azure Firewall across.
 Region must support Availability Zones to use.
 If it does not then leave empty. parAzErGatewayAvailabilityZones | No       | Availability Zones to deploy the VPN/ER PIP across.
 Region must support Availability Zones to use.
 If it does not then leave empty.
 Ensure that you select a zonal SKU for the ER/VPN Gateway if using Availability Zones for the PIP. parAzVpnGatewayAvailabilityZones | No       | Availability Zones to deploy the VPN/ER PIP across.
 Region must support Availability Zones to use.
 If it does not then leave empty.
 Ensure that you select a zonal SKU for the ER/VPN Gateway if using Availability Zones for the PIP.